• Home

 Eve’s Pudding

-Eves Pudding From Autumn Apples
+Eves Pudding From Delicious Apples

 When apples are plentiful, I think about more recipes to cook with apples.
 Apple Crumble is still one of my favourite puddings and Stewed Apples is great when you want to keep the calories low.
 I have enough Apple Chutney to keep me going through the winter, even after I have given some away as Christmas presents.